Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 IF YOU'RE PLANNING TO DRIVE IN FRANCE...

 This online course is a quick and enjoyable way for you or your second driver to learn our driving rules.
-I live and drive in France, and even I learned something while taking it.
-Make your drive enjoyable and relaxing and remove the stress from your French adventure by being road-ready.
+I live and drive in France, and even I learned things to make my road trips more enjoyable, safer and less stressful.
 Find out more here.

 I have an entire article about driving a rental car in France (or any car, for that matter) and I encourage you to read it to get the fullest picture.
 Meantime, here are a few essential rules you need to know before you get on our French roads.